ysyk2021/the-productive-nonfiction-writer-techniques-for-writing-faster-and-better-books/src/chapter-7-2.md

-Chapter 7: Improving Writing Quality: Strategies for Effective Editing and Revising
+Strategies for Effective Editing and Revising
 ===================================================================================

 Editing and revising are essential components of improving writing quality as a nonfiction writer.
 In this chapter, we will explore strategies for effective editing and revising that can help you produce high-quality work.